HCH1999/CS385-Course-Project-1/README.md

 Investigate the different performance of one-versus-rest (OVR) and one-versus-one (OVO).
 Visualize the feature space to tell why.

 ## Training logs
-resnet18 is now on tmux 114
+resnet18 is now on tmux 114(finished)

-resnet50 is now on tmux 115
+resnet50 is now on tmux 115(finished)

-alexnet is now on tmux 116
-vgg16 is now on tmux 123
+vgg16 is now on tmux 123(finished)

-vgg19 is now on tmux 126
+vgg19 is now on tmux 126(finished)

-deep is now on tmux 114
+deep is now on tmux 114(finished)

-ridge is now on tmux 115
+ridge is now on tmux 115(finished)

-lasso is now on tmux 116
+lasso is now on tmux 116(finished)

-wide is now on tmux 123
+SVM is now on tmux 123(finished)

-vgg19 is now on tmux 126
+Kernel is now on tmux 126(finished)